microsoft/vcpkg-docs/vcpkg/maintainers/authoring-script-ports.md

 # This include guard ensures the file will be loaded only once
 include_guard(GLOBAL)

-# This is how you could pull in a transitive dependency
+# This is how you could pull in a needed transitive dependency of my-other-helper
 include("${CMAKE_CURRENT_LIST_DIR}/../my-other-helper/vcpkg-port-config.cmake")

 # Finally, it is convention to put each public function into a separate file with a matching name